blahlalala/literature_agent/README.md

 - Engineering-level prompt constraints to reduce model hallucination
 - Good modularity, controllability and expandability

+## Environment Setup
+Fill in your LLM API Key, model endpoint, and model name in the `.env` file.

 ## How to Run
 ```bash
 pip install -r requirements.txt